jadon-gro/PRODUCT-DESIGN-Thermostat/README.md

 Print the back facing down, with NO supports, and 100% infill.
 You don't want the clips snapping off and it's a small part so the time save from less infill is minimal.

 Knob:
-Print with opening facing down using supports and infill is up to you.
+Print with opening facing down using supports.
+Infill is up to you.
 This allows for the best finish on the visible portions of the part and a rougher and grippier texture where the part touches the knob.

 ### Soldering
+Assembly from here on is more intuitive and you can probably figure out what works best for your tools and abilities.
+I will however provide some tips for a few key parts.

 PinOuts for the code I wrote:
 Hub: